anonymoussc/anonymoussc.github.io/_posts/2015-11-27-service-oriented-architecture.markdown

 categories: Software-Engineering SOA
 ---

-A service-oriented architecture (SOA) is an architectural pattern in computer software design in which application components provide services to other components via a communications protocol, typically over a network.
-The principles of service-orientation are independent of any vendor, product or technology.[wikipedia](https://en.wikipedia.org/wiki/Service-oriented_architecture)
+A __service-oriented architecture (SOA)__ is an architectural pattern in computer software design in which application components provide services to other components via a communications protocol, typically over a network.
+The principles of service-orientation are independent of any vendor, product or technology. [wikipedia](https://en.wikipedia.org/wiki/Service-oriented_architecture)

 ### SOA framework

 SOA-based solutions endeavour to enable business objectives while building an enterprise-quality system.
 SOA architecture is viewed as five horizontal layers:

-1. Consumer Interface Layer – These are GUI for end users or apps accessing apps/service interfaces.
+1. _Consumer Interface Layer_ – These are GUI for end users or apps accessing apps/service interfaces.
-2. Business Process Layer – These are choreographed services representing business use-cases in terms of applications.
+2. _Business Process Layer_ – These are choreographed services representing business use-cases in terms of applications.
-3. Services – Services are consolidated together for whole-enterprise in-service inventory.
+3. _Services_ – Services are consolidated together for whole-enterprise in-service inventory.
-4. Service Components – The components used to build the services, such as functional and technical libraries, technological interfaces etc.
+4. _Service Components_ – The components used to build the services, such as functional and technical libraries, technological interfaces etc.
-5. Operational Systems – This layer contains the data models, enterprise data repository, technological platforms etc.
+5. _Operational Systems_ – This layer contains the data models, enterprise data repository, technological platforms etc.

 There are four cross-cutting vertical layers, each of which are applied to and supported by each of the following horizontal layers:

-1. Integration Layer – starts with platform integration (protocols support), data integration, service integration, application integration, leading to enterprise application integration supporting B2B and B2C.
+1. _Integration Layer_ – starts with platform integration (protocols support), data integration, service integration, application integration, leading to enterprise application integration supporting B2B and B2C.
-2. Quality of Service – Security, availability, performance etc. constitute the quality of service parameters which are configured based on required SLAs, OLAs.
+2. _Quality of Service_ – Security, availability, performance etc. constitute the quality of service parameters which are configured based on required SLAs, OLAs.
-3. Informational – provide business information.
+3. _Informational_ – provide business information.
-4. Governance – IT strategy is governed to each horizontal layer to achieve required operating and capability model.
+4. _Governance_ – IT strategy is governed to each horizontal layer to achieve required operating and capability model.

 ### Reference